d1ceward/plausible_on_dokku/README.md

 # Setup

-**Note :** We are going to use the domain `plausible.example.com` for demonstration purposes.
-Make sure to replace it with your own domain name.
+**Note:** Throughout this guide, we will use the domain `plausible.example.com` for demonstration purposes.
+Make sure to replace it with your actual domain name.

 ## App and plugins

 ### Create the app

-Log onto your Dokku Host to create the Plausible app :
+Log into your Dokku host and create the Minio app:
 ```bash
 dokku apps:create plausible
 ```